EverGreen992/Portfolio-Website/README.md

 ## Career Objective

-To contribute my technical, administrative, and support skills in a growth-focused organization while continuously developing in IT support, cloud computing, and digital operations.
+To inspire and equip learners with practical digital literacy, coding, robotics, and emerging technology skills through engaging, learner-centered education, while developing innovative educational resources that prepare students for success in an increasingly digital world.

 ---